pasitrinkimane/woocommerce-product-variation-selector/README.md

 # woocommerce-product-variation-selector
 Implementing a product variation selector for WooCommerce products.

-(Missing configuration for products' custom fields - will upload.)
+(*Todo*: Missing configuration for products' custom fields - will upload.)